The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 - Saskatchewan Assured Income for Disability was introduced in 2009 and expanded in June 2012.

-- Saskatchewan Income Support was launched on July 15, 2019.
-The intake of new SAP and TEA applications was suspended on July 15, 2019.
+- Saskatchewan Income Support was launched on July 15, 2019 and replaced the SAP and TEA programs.

 General data notes

-- The data reflects the average number of cases and beneficiaries over the fiscal year (April 1 to March 31).
+- The data reflects the average number of cases and beneficiaries for the fiscal year (April 1 to March 31).
+While these figures are averaged over the full fiscal year, some programs were operational for only a portion of the year.
+The following programs had shorter operational periods during the years specified:

-- The subtotals may not add up to equal the total number of Cases and Beneficiaries due to rounding.
+- The subtotals may not add up to equal the total number of cases (households), adults, and beneficiaries due to rounding errors or missing data.

 - The numbers do not include First Nations living on reserves.

-- SIS data disaggregated by gender is only available for cases, not beneficiaries.
-This is in part because this data is not collected for children under the SIS program.
+- SIS data disaggregated by gender is only available for cases, not beneficiaries as this data is not collected for children under the SIS program.